klevu/jsv2-early-adopters/README.md

 For the official documentation, please visit [https://developers.klevu.com/javascript-library](https://developers.klevu.com/javascript-library).

+> **June 2021:** You can now build custom quick search, search results and category pages using our JavaScript Library powered theme.
+Click here to find out more: **[Klevu JSv2 Theme](https://developers.klevu.com/javascript-library/integration/klevu-theme/)**

 > **Important:**
 > The templates and functionality included in this repository are example implementations and are to be used as a starting point for your projects.
 They are not to be considered production-ready or ADA compliant.
 Please modify freely according to your own requirements.